-Reported Issues with Intel CPU & Iris Xe Graphics
+Reported Issues with Intel Arc & Iris Xe Graphics

 Some users have reported some technical problems.
 Here’s more information and how to solve it.